ImperialCollegeLondon/ReCoDE-home/docs/developing.md

 ## Background

+If selected to contribute to ReCoDE, you will develop your exemplar in a GitHub repository within the Imperial College organisation.
+You will work with an RSE and RCDS tutor, the details of which can be found on the [Contributing](contribute.md) page.

+## Timeline

+Before diving into coding, it is important that you meet the team, establish a plan of work, and learn to work with GitHub.
+The sections below establish some high-level priorities that all exemplar development teams should focus on.
+You and your team will establish more specific goals and milestones to work towards in addition to the points below.

+### Week 0: Community Meetup

+The ReCoDE coordinators will set up a initial meeting of the current ReCoDE community.
+You will be asked to fill out and bring along a project proposal plan, which will contain more details about your proposed exemplar.
+At this meetup, there will be a short session on using GitHub to collaborate with a development team.

+### Week 1: Team Kick-off

+You, your RSE and RCDS tutor should aim to meet soon after the community meetup.
+In this call, you can schedule a weekly recurring meeting, establish a project timeline and set weekly goals.
+Between holidays and conferences, it will be difficult to meet every week, but schedule yourselves as best you can and try to touch base with the team often.

+### Week 2: README

+In week 2, aim to open a Pull Request that adds content to the README in your GitHub repository, in following with the template.
+You can request reviews from both the RSE and RCDS on this item, and once your changes are approved and merged, check the GitHub Pages site to see how your published content appears.

+### Weeks 3 - 6: Minimum Working Example

+Aim to produce a minimum working example of your exemplar by the midway point of the timeline.
+At this point your GitHub repository will contain a minimal but working codebase, and your GitHub Pages site will have at least an introduction and one other page or notebook.

+### Weeks 6 - 12: Finalising

+During the latter half of the project continue to work to the timeline you established with your team to complete, finalise and share your exemplar with the world!

+## Preparing the repository

-If selected to [contribute to ReCoDE](contribute.md), you will develop your exemplar in a GitHub repository within the Imperial College organisation.
-The name will follow the convention: *ReCoDE-name-of-project*.
-We usually present the repository using [MkDocs](https://www.mkdocs.org/), so you will start with a templated repository that is MkDocs-ready.
+The steps below will guide you to create a new repository in the Imperial College London GitHub organisation.
+You will need a short but meaningful name for the repostiory, which should follow the convention: `ReCoDE-name-of-my-exemplar`.
+You should determine a structure for your code with your RSE.
+For the learning annotation, we suggest presenting this using [MkDocs](https://www.mkdocs.org/), so will start you off with a templated repository that is MkDocs-ready.
+If you wish to use a different approach (e.g. Sphinx, Quarto) please discuss this with your team.

-## Register on the Imperial GitHub
+### Register on the Imperial GitHub

 Please follow the steps at the [following link](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/working-with-githubcom/) to gain access to the Imperial GitHub organisation.
 There are also instructions on creating a new GitHub account, in case you do not already have one.

-## Use the template
+### Use the template

 Navigate to the [following GitHub repository](https://github.com/ImperialCollegeLondon/ReCoDE-exemplar-template), which contains the template for all ReCoDE projects.
 Click the big green **Use this template** button to set up your own repository.